IEBus: 78K/0 Series μPD78098 Subseries (obsoleted); by Renesas, formerly NEC Electronics

 is an 8-bit single-chip microcontroller with on-chip 60K bytes UV-EPROM, 2K bytes RAM, and IEBus controller, which supports mode 0, 1, and 2, with full data link layer protocol support.

 This is the world's first microcontroller which incorporates IEBus controller.
-Its IEBus controller function is almost the same as that of µPD72042B, but is located as memory mapped I/O called SFR (special function registers).
+Its IEBus controller function is almost the same as that of μPD72042B, but is located as memory mapped I/O called SFR (special function registers).
 6.291 MHz base clock is generated from 6.291 MHz external resonator, while host CPU core and watch timer works 8.388 MHz generated from the same external resonator.
 External bus interface transceiver is required.

-For programming, UV-EPROM erasor, UV-EPROM writer (27C1001A compatible), and writer adapter module are required.
+For programming, UV-EPROM eraser, UV-EPROM writer (27C1001A compatible), and writer adapter module are required.